Various worms, fleas, ticks, and mites are the main parasites we encounter commonly in or on our pets in this country.

 For specific, tailored advice for your pet, please talk to our nurses or vets.
 We know there is a lot of information and it can be confusing trying to find products to cover all the basic parasites but we will be happy to help you find the best routine parasite treatments for your pet.

-Look at joining our 608 Pet Health Club to have all the common parasite control sorted along with your pet’s vaccinations with a simple monthly payment.
-Special Pet Health Club rates apply not only for these, but also for diets, shop items, consultations, blood tests and dental work.
+Look at joining our Pet Health for Life plan to have all the common parasite control sorted along with your pet’s vaccinations with a simple monthly payment.
+Special Pet Health for Life plan rates apply not only for these, but also for diets, shop items, consultations, blood tests and dental work.

 To order your dog’s flea and worming treatment please visit our pharmacy.
 Please note: some of our flea and worming treatments are by prescription only and require veterinary approval.